 Career transactions: Selected by Cincinnati in first round of 2014 NFL Draft (24th overall) ...
 Signed with Bengals on 6-12-14.

-One game matters: Despite lettering four years at Twiggs Co.
-High School (Jeffersonville, Ga.) — and helping lead the team to an 11-2 record as a senior — Dennard went virtually unrecruited by colleges.
+One game matters: Despite lettering four years at Twiggs County High School (Jeffersonville, Ga.) — and helping lead the team to an 11-2 record as a senior — Dennard went virtually unrecruited by colleges.
 He did not have a viable scholarship offer, even from a junior college, entering his final prep game.
 But fate cast him in that last game against Dooly County High and WR Keith Mumphrey, who had already signed with Michigan State.
-MSU coaches, on hand to watch Mumphrey, saw Dennard post an outstanding performance against Mumphrey and convinced head coach Mark Dantonio to sign him.
+MSU assistant coaches, on hand to watch Mumphrey, saw Dennard post an outstanding performance against Mumphrey, and they convinced head coach Mark Dantonio to sign him.
 “I probably wouldn’t have played any more football (if not for that game),” Dennard says.
 “I’d still be around the Macon (Ga.) area, working a nine-to-five.”

 Personal: Hometown is Dry Branch, Ga. ...
 Lettered in football, basketball and track at Twiggs County High School (Jeffersonville, Ga.) ...
 Two-way player in prep football, seeing action at WR and CB ...
 Communications major at Michigan State ...
 First name is pronounced “dar-KWEZ” and last name is pronounced “deh-NARD.”

 Darqueze Dennard speaks in the Bengals locker room following the Bengals 34-21 victory over the Bills.
 Dennard recorded his first NFL interception as the Bengals advance to 6-0 on the season.